How To Resume Partially Transferred Files Over SSH Using Rsync

-There are chances that the large files which are being copied or downloaded over SSH using SCP command might be interrupted or cancelled or broken due to power failure or network failure or user intervention.
-Today I was copying my Ubuntu 16.04 ISO to my remote system.
-When the power is gone, my network connection is dropped immediately and the copy process is terminated.
+There are chances that the large files which are being copied over SSH using SCP command might be interrupted or cancelled or broken due to various reasons such as power failure or network failure or user intervention.
+The other day I was copying the Ubuntu 16.04 ISO file to my remote system.
+Unfortunately, the power is gone, and the network connection is dropped immediately.
+The result?
+The copy process is terminated!
 This is just a simple example.
-The ISO is not that big size, and I can copy it again in couple of mins when the power is restored.
-But in production environment, you don’t want to do it while you’re transferring a large important folders or files.
+The Ubuntu ISO is not so big, and I could restart the copy process as soon as the power is restored.
+But in production environment, you might not want to do it while you’re transferring large files.

 Also, you can’t always resume the aborted process using scp command.
-If you do, It will simply overwrite your existing files or folders.
-What will you do in such cases?
-Luckily, we have Rsync utility which is used to resume the aborted copy or download process where you left it off.
-Rsync is a fast, versatile file copying utility that can be used to copy and transfer files or folders to and from remote and local systems.
+Because, If you do, It will simply overwrite the existing files.
+What would you do in such situations?
+No worries!
+This is where Rsync utility comes in handy!
+Rsync can help you to resume the interrupted copy or download process where you left it off.
+For those wondering, Rsync is a fast, versatile file copying utility that can be used to copy and transfer files or folders to and from remote and local systems.

 It offers a large number of options that control every aspect of its behavior and permit very flexible specification of the set of files to be copied.
 It is famous for its delta-transfer algorithm, which reduces the amount of data sent over the network by sending only the differences between the source files and the existing files in the destination.
 Rsync is widely used for backups and mirroring and as an improved copy command for everyday use.

 Just like SCP, rsync will also copy files over SSH.
 In case you wanted to download or transfer a big files and folders over SSH, I recommend you to use rsync utility.
-Be mindful that the rsync utility should be installed in both sides, remote and local systems in order to resume partially downloaded files.
+Be mindful that the rsync utility should be installed on both sides (remote and local systems) in order to resume partially transferred files.

-Well, let us see an example.
+Well, let me show you an example.
 I am going to copy Ubuntu 16.04 ISO from my local system to remote system with command:

 - sk is my remote system’s username